Kelowna Rockets Preseason Update: Prospects Pushing for Roster Spots

 Recapping Weekend Results

 The weekend got off to a rough start when the Rockets and Silvertips both showed up with white jerseys for warmups in Langley.
 As a result, Kelowna had to wear the Vancouver Giants’ black jerseys for that afternoon affair in which the Rockets couldn’t solve Everett’s new goaltender Keegan Karki, who stood tall for a 25-save shutout.

-A 19-year-old American coming to the WHL from the USHL, Karki literally stands tall at 6-foot-5 but is expected to back up the much shorter Dustin Wolf, who is listed perhaps generously at six foot.
+A 19-year-old American coming to the WHL from the USHL, Karki literally stands tall at 6-foot-5 but is expected to back up the much shorter Dustin Wolf, who is listed perhaps generously at an even six feet.

+The lone goal in Saturday’s setback was a power-play marker midway through the first period by Aidan Sutter, a 16-year-old defenceman from Kamloops who isn’t related to the famous Sutter family from Viking, Alta.

 “I loved the guys’ game (Saturday), I thought our players played well,” Foote said.
 “Everett had two 5-on-3s early and they got the quick goal.
 We didn’t have the start … but I liked our response in the second period.”